razorfish/technologyblog/README.md

 # technologyblog

-This repository contains the content for the SapientRazorfish technology blog
+This repository contains the content for the PublicisSapient technology blog

-For details, visit the technology blog at [technology.razorfish.com](http://technology.razorfish.com)
+For details, visit the technology blog at [technology.publicissapient.com](http://technology.publicissapient.com)

 Now with Hugo upgraded to 0.40